wine10001/exam1-p2/README.md

 # Adder FIFO

-Adder circuit model with SystemC FIFO
+Please use SystemC FIFO channels to implement the communication interface of the decimation filter

 ## Getting started